Face coverings protect our entire community from COVID-19

 Give yourself enough time to put on a face covering, like when you see someone within 30 feet (about the length of a Muni bus)

 When a face covering is not needed

 Face coverings are not required when:

 - At home alone or with people you live with (consider wearing a mask if you are not around someone at higher risk from COVID-19)

 - In your car alone or if you’re only with people you live with

-- Sitting or standing with people you live with (such as picnicking outside) and you are more than 6 feet from others
+- Sitting or standing outside alone or with people you live with (such as picnicking outside) and you are more than 6 feet from others

 - Exercising outdoors alone or with people who live with you (walking, hiking, bicycling, or running) and no one else is within 6 feet